The CMS Playbook: Five plays to nail multi-carrier delivery management

 As the oracle of everything carrier and shipping related, the business looks to the warehouse and the operations team to deliver a carrier strategy that is both flexible and financially sound.
 That’s hard to do with just one partner, especially when you could tap into a market that’s growing exponentially.

-Benefits of multi-carrier are very far reaching, but a few to mention:
+Benefits of multi-carrier delivery management are very far reaching, but a few to mention:

 - Order cycle time protection